OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/ecs/how_entites_can_interact.md

 To implement the before-mentioned relationships, we have to undertake a couple of steps.

-> These steps are also interesting for none programmers who design gameplay systems.
-Having those flashed out when they design game mechanics can be good and speed up your work.
+> These steps are also interesting for programmers who design gameplay systems.
+Having those fleshed out when they design game mechanics can be good and speed up your work.

 We have to ask the following questions: